 Mesic Organic Soils occur in very wet sites (or in sites that have been artificially drained) in which the peat materials are moderately decomposed.
 The remains of up to two-thirds of the original wetland plants that make up the bulk of the soil are unrecognisable or are largely destroyed by rubbing between the fingers.

-OMA Other soils in which the organic soil material to a depth of 60 cm from the soil surface, or to its base if shallower, has pH of 4.5 or less throughout the major part.
+OMA Other soils in which the organic soil material, to a depth of 60 cm from the soil surface, or to its base if shallower, has pH of 4.5 or less throughout the major part.

 Acid Mesic Organic Soils